cheesyminecart/blog-astro-v3/src/content/blog/brown-dwarves.md

 Most of the time, we use radio telescopes to get images of these stars.
 There's a lot more to space than we really know - and these invisible objects are the first on our list!

 _All images taken on SpaceEngine.
 Like what you see?
-Feel free to [subscribe](https://thespacer-blog.netlify.app/subscribe/) to our blog to receive updates whenever we post._
+Feel free to [subscribe](https://thespacer-blog.netlify.app/subscribe/) to our blog to receive updates whenever I post._